4g-group/malin_data_processing_tools/README.md

 ## PLOC evaluation script
 Check out https://github.com/4g-group/ploc_evaluation.git

-## bag2csv.py to transform a rosbag into csv files.

-It needs python3-rosbag package.

-example:
+## Bag2csv
+* Prerequities : Be sure to have python 2 on your computer
+* Run the following command
+`sudo apt-get install python-rosbag`

+* To use this application
+** if you already know which topics are of interests just enter the following command in a prompt :
-`./bag2csv.py -b bag_name.bag -t TOPIC1 TOPIC2`
+`./Bag2csv.py -b nom_du_bag.bag -t topic1 topic2`
+where topic1, topic2 corresponds to topics to convert in csv.
+** if you do not know just want to extract all topics in a row enter the following command in a prompt :
+`./Bag2csv.py -b nom_du_bag.bag`

-It will create several files (one for each topic), with headers.
+In both cases, it will create a folder next to the bag file which contains several csv files (one for each topic), with headers.
-If no topic specified, all topics are converted.

 ## bagmerge.py